oracle/node-oracledb/doc/api.md

 then the column is a FLOAT.
 Otherwise, it is a NUMBER(precision, scale).

-Metadata for Result Sets and REF CURSORS is available in a [ResultSet property](#rsmetadata).
+Metadata for ResultSets and REF CURSORS is available in a [ResultSet property](#rsmetadata).
 For Lobs, a
 [Lob type property](#proplobtype) also indicates whether the object is a BLOB or CLOB.